Immigration

 You can also drop new items at New Life Centers, 4401 W. Ogden Avenue.
 Only new items are accepted at this time.

 The City’s 311 operators have been given special instruction to help youth and families connect with supportive services throughout the city as a result of the uncertainty related to the election.
-Chicago residents are encouraged to call 311 for additional information on supportive services offered through the City, including: services related to human rights; immigration services and health services; services specifically for families, children and youth; and legal services.
-These resources will be provided in both English and Spanish, as well as other languages as needed.
+Chicago residents are encouraged to call 311 for additional information on supportive services offered through the City.

 Instituto is one of the largest processors of citizenship applications in the state of Illinois!
 Their citizenship programs and services help residents navigate the application process to become U.S. citizens.
 Their services are open to all community members by appointment only.
 To make an appointment, please call 773-890-0055 at extension 4515 or fill out the intake form, found here.